hieuvp/learning-monitoring/README.md

 - [Alertmanager](https://github.com/prometheus/alertmanager)
   handles alerts sent by client applications such as the Prometheus server.
-  It takes care of deduplicating, grouping, and routing them to the correct receiver integrations such as email, PagerDuty, or OpsGenie.
+  It takes care of deduplicating, grouping, and routing them to the correct receiver integrations (e.g. Email, PagerDuty, OpsGenie,...).
   It also takes care of silencing and inhibition of alerts.

 <br />